bhauman/bhauman.github.com/_posts/2026-02-16-grow-your-own-multi-agent-workflow.md

 ---

 ## Tips From a Week of This

-**Task descriptions need to stand alone.**
-The builder's subagent won't have any of the designer's conversation history.
-The task description is all it gets.

-The good news is you don't have to write these yourself.
-When you're done designing, tell the designer to create the tasks and remind it that each task will be handled by a separate agent with no prior context.
-Claude will front-load relevant file paths, expected behavior, and testing steps automatically.

----

 **Use the designer to verify.**
 Once a feature is implemented, switch back to the designer terminal and have it check the work.
 It has all the context from the original design conversation, so it knows what "correct" looks like.
 Read the code, run the tests, and confirm it matches your intent.